kwrx/aplus/README.md

 # aPlus
 A hobby operating system built mostly from scratch with a unix-like, hybrid and cross-platform kernel.
-The project started in September 2014, it's written in C/C++ and Assembly.
+The project started in September 2013 as an educational and personal project, it's written mainly in C/C++ and Assembly.

 ![alt text](/extra/images/v0.4-cli.png "aPlus v0.4 - CLI interface running on Qemu (800x300)")